Extremely bright pre-wired superflux 4-chip LED

 They will be fine as long as they are not directly contacting anything of substantial heat.

 Would this work as a dome light?
-I don't have the room in my dome light area to mount your LED lights so I think this is my best choice. - by anthony (pittsburgh)
+I don't have the room in my dome light area to mount your LED lights so I think this is my best choice. - by Anthony (pittsburgh)

 Sure!